stefanmrsic/cars-fleet/README.md

 mvn spring-boot:run

 # Known improvements needed (didn't have the time :) )
--Move external properties to Environment variables -Add builder objects validation
+#Move external properties to Environment variables
+#Add builder objects validation
--Add Flyway migration scripts and move DB from in memory H2 to stored relational DB -Upgrade frontend to use React or Angular
+#Add Flyway migration scripts and move DB from in memory H2 to stored relational DB
+#Upgrade frontend to use React or Angular